Where to buy bitcoin in South Africa

 We have two licenced bitcoin exchanges in South Africa for buying bitcoin, namely Ice Cubed, and Luno.
 Both of these bitcoin exchanges will accept a deposit from your bank account, and once the funds have cleared, you can purchase and trade bitcoins.
 Buying bitcoin from an exchange is the safest and most secure way to buy bitcoin when you are starting out.

 Ice Cubed exchange also allows its users to buy and trade in other cryptocurrency, such as Ethereum and Litecoin.
+(Step by step instructions on how to use ice cubed)

 If you would like to be in full control of your bitcoin once you have used an exchange, you can withdraw your bitcoin from the exchange to your personal bitcoin wallet.